 Saanich is a district of the Greater Victoria Area, located on Vancouver Island, British Columbia.
+A blog post profiles the case study of Cook Street’s Complete Street renovation.

 Construction for the first street in the District of Saanich (BC) to undergo redesign under Complete Streets was completed and opened to the public in May 2015.